Skip to content

 Section titled “Immune Checkpoint Inhibitor-Induced SJS/TEN”

 With the expanded use of ICIs, reports of SJS/TEN are increasing.
-In a study of 13 cases of tislelizumab-induced SJS/TEN (China), 9 were male, with a mean age of 73.15 ± 7.13 years 5).
-Treatment regimens varied, including steroids alone, steroids + IVIG, and steroids + IVIG + cyclosporine, and 12 patients improved 5).
+In a study of 13 cases (China) of tislelizumab-induced SJS/TEN, 9 were male, with a mean age of 73.15±7.13 years 5).
+Treatment regimens varied, including steroids alone, steroids+IVIG, and steroids+IVIG+cyclosporine, and 12 patients improved 5).

-For a case of tislelizumab-induced SJS/TEN that did not improve with initial treatment with steroids and IVIG, a combination of a TNF-α inhibitor (recombinant human TNF receptor II-antibody fusion protein) and blood purification led to improvement 5).
+For a case of tislelizumab-induced SJS/TEN that did not improve with initial steroid and IVIG treatment, improvement was achieved by combining a TNF-α inhibitor (recombinant human TNF receptor II-antibody fusion protein) with blood purification 5).
 The application of TNF-α inhibitors in the treatment of SJS/TEN is attracting attention as a new therapeutic strategy.

 Cultured Corneal Epithelial Sheets and Regenerative Medicine